-- A feeling of being on top of the world, exhilaration or euphoria
+- A feeling of being on top of the world, exhilaration, or euphoria.

-- Over-self-confidence, an inflated sense of self-esteem
+- Over-self-confidence, an inflated sense of self-esteem.

-- The patient's judgment may be impaired
+- The patient's judgment may be impaired.

-- The patient talks a lot, and very rapidly
+- The patient talks a lot, and very rapidly.

-- In this phase the individual may be extremely forthcoming, sometimes aggressively so
+- In this phase, the individual may be extremely forthcoming, sometimes aggressively so.

-- Missing work or school a lot
+- Missing work or school and/or underperforming.

 Symptoms during depressive episodes:

-- A feeling of gloom, blackness, despair, and hopelessness
+- A feeling of gloom, blackness, despair, and hopelessness.

-- Extreme sadness
+- Extreme sadness.

-- Anxiety - becoming anxious about trivial things.
+- Anxiety about trivial things.

-- Guilt - a feeling that everything that goes wrong or appears to be wrong is their fault
+- Guilt - a feeling that everything that goes wrong or appears to be wrong is their fault.

-- Weight loss or weight gain
+- Weight loss or weight gain.

-- Extreme tiredness, fatigue, listlessness
+- Extreme tiredness, fatigue, listlessness.

-- Inability to feel pleasure with activities or interests that were usually enjoyed
+- Inability to feel pleasure with activities or interests that were usually enjoyed.

-- Easily irritated, this could be triggered by noises, smells, tight clothing, and other things that would usually be tolerated or ignored
+- Easily irritated - this could be triggered by noises, smells, tight clothing, and other things that would usually be tolerated or ignored.

 - Some patients are unable to face going to work or school; those that do typically underperform.

 Psychosis - in both the manic and depressive episodes there may be psychosis, during which patients cannot differentiate fantasy from reality.
 Symptoms of psychosis may include delusions (false but strongly felt beliefs) and hallucinations (hearing or seeing things that are not there).

 Symptoms in pediatric cases of bipolar disorder - children and teenagers are more likely to have temper tantrums, rapid mood changes, outbursts of aggression and explosive anger, and reckless behavior.

 It is important to remember that bipolar disorder is a treatable mental illness - it is possible to control the symptoms with proper care and to lead a normal and productive life.
-If you, or a friend, have signs and symptoms similar to those described above, see your doctor.

 Diagnosing the condition